Underwater scuba diving at Bare Island, Botany Bay, Sydney

 Blue-Ringed Octopus

 Bare Island consistently produces sightings of the southern blue-ringed octopus (Hapalochlaena maculosa).
 Despite their small size — typically 5–10cm — these are among the most venomous animals on the planet.
 Their iridescent blue rings flash as a warning when threatened.
-They are found in rocky crevices and under rubble in 3–12m, and they are striking to observe at a safe distance.
+They are found in rocky crevices and under rubble in 3–12m.
 Never handle them.
 This is not a precaution — it is essential.
+There is no antivenom for blue-ringed octopus envenomation.

 Seasonal Highlights

 Grey nurse sharks (Carcharias taurus) aggregate in the deeper gutters on the northern side of the island from approximately May to November.
 These critically endangered sharks are completely docile and will rest motionless near the seabed.
-Sighting frequency increases from June onward.
+Maintain a minimum 3m approach distance as required by NSW DPI guidelines.
 Eastern blue groper (Achoerodus viridis) — the NSW state fish — are resident year-round and often swim directly toward divers.
-Other species regularly seen include old wives (Enoplosus armatus), eastern frogfish, multiple nudibranch species, cuttlefish, and Port Jackson sharks in winter.
+Other species regularly seen include old wives (Enoplosus armatus), eastern frogfish, nudibranchs, cuttlefish, and Port Jackson sharks in winter.

 Dive Conditions at Bare Island